-Leica CL versus Leica SL
+Leica CL vs SL

-The Leica CL (Typ 7323) and the Leica SL (Typ 601) are two digital cameras that were announced, respectively, in November 2017 and October 2015.
+The Leica CL (Typ 7323) and the Leica SL (Typ 601) are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2015.
 Both the CL and the SL are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame (SL) sensor.
-The CL has a resolution of 24.1 megapixel, whereas the SL provides 24 MP.
+The CL has a resolution of 24.1 megapixels, whereas the SL provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is considerably larger (50 percent) than the Leica CL.
 Moreover, the SL is substantially heavier (110 percent) than the CL.
 It is noteworthy in this context that the SL is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.